-Replacing a clutch is a major undertaking requiring specialized tools, proper procedures and the right supplies (bolts, gauges and so forth).
+Replacing a clutch is a major undertaking requiring specialized tools, proper procedures and the right supplies.

 A quit plan helps you stay focused and motivated to quit.
 Visit SmokeFree.gov to learn ways to build a plan that works for you.